Skip to Site Header Skip to Main Content Skip to Footer

 While there are no perfect colors for the bedroom color, below we’ve listed a few of the best colors for feng shui:

 Feng Shui Bedroom Color Tips: Furthermore, bedrooms happen to look great in blue, green, and teal, which are connected to the wood element in feng shui, symbolizing growth, vitality, and new beginnings.
 Nature-inspired hues, like those seen in plants, the sea, and the sky, can be very tranquilizing.
-Pastel shades of green and blue in particular are very soothing.
+Pastel shades of green and blue, in particular, are very soothing.

 Feng Shui Balance